 The project is a collaboration between Linköping University (Andreas Wladis, Laura Pompermaier, Lotta Velin), Brigham and Women’s Hospital / Harvard Medical School (Robert Riviello), the University Teaching Hospital of Kigali (Jean-Claude Byiringiro, Menelas Nkeshimana, Faustin Ntirenganya) and Rwanda’s prehospital services – SAMU (Jean-Marie Uwitonze).

-As the first step in this project, we aim to understand the epidemiology of mass-trauma in Rwanda.
-Following this, we will assess the trauma surge capacity in Rwanda and evaluate if and how this capacity can be strengthened using the Emergo Train System, a tool developed at KMC.
+As the first step in this project, we aim to understand the epidemiology of mass-trauma in Rwanda by developing a novel research methodology, which can be conducted in the absence of a trauma registry or systematic data collection.
+Following this, we will do self-assessments of the current trauma surge capacity through interviews with trauma care providers in Rwanda.
+Finally, we will evaluate if and how this capacity can be strengthened using the Emergo Train System, a trauma simulation tool developed at KMC.

 Contact: Lotta Velin